Not applicable for this jurisdiction.

 The infringement of the rights in a layout-design constitutes a tort and the Civil Wrongs Ordinance (New Version) shall apply to it, subject to the provisions of this law.

-Any person having reason to fear for the infringement of rights belonging to him, or who seeks to prevent the continuation or repetition of an infringement which has already occurred, may commence legal proceedings to ensure that his right is recognized and the infringement is put to an end.
+Any person with reason to fear for the infringement of rights belonging to them, or who seeks to prevent the continuation or repetition of an infringement which has already occurred, may commence legal proceedings to ensure that their right is recognized and the infringement is put to an end.
 In such circumstances, the right holder will be entitled to remedies, including injunction and damages.

 Monetary damages can be compensated.
 There are certain statutory presumptions to calculate damages but punitive damages are not available under Japanese law.